 In addition to the longstanding pastry shops, there's an increasing number of new-wave confectioneries across Budapest.
 One of the pioneers is Desszert.Neked, ocuppying a spacious, distinctly modern space on a quite backstreet near downtown.
 Here too, you'll find many of the classics — Dobos torte, Rákóczi túrós, isler — but they feature small twists and updates and beautiful craftsmanship.
 I can also recommend "Royal," a layered cake packing an intensely chocolatey flavor, and Mademoiselle, which is a white-chocolate mousse laced with raspberry jam.

-Note that the place also serves macaroons and chocolate pralines, and there’s a sleek Astoria espresso machine for satiate any caffeine craving.
+Behind the glass display is Desszert.Neked's see-through bakery, where half a dozen bakers scurry around, forming and kneading dough, and putting on the frosting.
+There's also macaroons and chocolate pralines, and a sleek Astoria espresso machine to satiate any caffeine craving.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I also never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.